PrashantGautam962003/Vendor_Performance_Analysis_Dashboard/README.md

 ## Files in This Repository

-- `Vendor_Performance_Analysis.ipynb` – Full Python analysis notebook
+This repository contains all files related to the **Vendor Performance Analysis Dashboard** project, including data ingestion, analysis, database management, and visualization.

+- **`vendor_performance_analysis.ipynb`**
+  End-to-end Python notebook performing data cleaning, analysis, and insight generation.

+- **`exploratory_data_analysis.ipynb`**
+  Notebook dedicated to Exploratory Data Analysis (EDA) for understanding data patterns, trends, and anomalies.

+- **`ingestion_db.py`**
+  Python script responsible for ingesting raw data into the database.

+- **`get_vendor_summary.py`**
-- `get_vendor_summary.py` – Automated script for table creation and cleaning
+  Automated Python script for data cleaning, transformation, and creation of the final vendor summary table.

+- **`inventory.db`**
-- `inventory.db` – Database containing final vendor summary table
+  SQLite database containing the finalized vendor performance summary table.

+- **`PowerBI_Dashboard.pbix`** *(available via external link due to size constraints)*
+  Interactive Power BI dashboard built using the processed vendor data.

+- **`VENDOR_PERFORMANCE_ANALYSIS_Dashboard.pdf`**
-- `PowerBI_Dashboard.pbix` – Power BI dashboard file
+  Static PDF export of the Power BI dashboard for quick viewing.

-- `FINAL_PROJECT_VENDOR_PERFORMANCE_ANALYSIS_PROJECT.pdf` – Detailed project report
+- **Dataset File** *(available via external link)*
+  Raw dataset used for analysis and dashboard development.

+---

+### 📎 Note on Large Files
+Due to GitHub file size limitations, large files such as the Power BI dashboard (`.pbix`) and dataset are hosted externally.
+Download links are provided within this repository.

 ---